openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/custom_courses.rst

 There are three roles involved in creating and running a CCX.

-* **Instructors** create the existing course and have privileges to create CCX Coaches for their course.
+* **Instructors** create the existing course and have privileges to create CCX coaches for their course.

 * **CCX Coaches** select content from the existing course for the CCX.
-CCX Coaches also enroll learners, set start and due dates for their scheduled content, and manage grading policy for the CCX.
+CCX coaches also enroll learners, set start and due dates for their scheduled content, and manage the grading policy for the CCX.

 * **Learners** take the CCX and view the selected content on the specified schedule.